Puppet-Finland/puppet-rsnapshot/README.md

 # Module usage

 First you need to create a public/private SSH keypair for rsnapshot, for example with 'ssh-keygen'.
-Then add a global "files" directory to the Puppet fileserver config, if not present.
-In Puppet 4 the fileserver configuration is in _/etc/puppetlabs/puppet/fileserver.conf_, and it should have something like this in it:

-    [files]
-      path /etc/puppetlabs/code/files
-      allow *

-Copy the SSH keys to that fileserver directory, named as _rsnapshot-public-ssh-key_ and _rsnapshot-private-ssh-key_.

-Once the keys are on the fileserver, you can include the rsnapshot module in
+Then add the private and public key to Hiera.
+Then you can include the rsnapshot class and give it the parameters you want:
-Hiera:

     classes:
         - rsnapshot

+    rsnapshot::private_key_content: 'your-private-key'
     rsnapshot::snapshot_root: '/backup/rsnapshot'
     rsnapshot::backups:
         - '/etc/': 'backup.domain.com/'